 Otherwise, Card transactions are "pull" payments, i.e., the transfer of funds required to give effect to the transaction is initiated by the merchant recipient rather than the Card Issuer and under current systems it is not possible for any information in addition to the PAN number to flow with the transfer in those cases where the transaction is arguably not for 'goods and services' but is settled to a PSP outside the EU.
-Examples include Card transactions used to make donations to charity, place bets, or purchase e-money products such as prepaid cards.
+Examples include Card transactions used to make donations to charity or place bets.
 As a matter of expediency these transactions must therefore be treated as 'goods and services'.
-FSA and HM Treasury have supported that interpretation for the time being, subject to further review at an unspecified future date on the basis that the transactions are traceable by the PAN number.
+FCA and HM Treasury have supported that interpretation for the time being, subject to further review at an unspecified future date on the basis that the transactions are traceable by the PAN number.